opinner/opinner.github.io/README.md

 ## Slideshow with GitHub Pages
 This presentation was made with [Remark](https://github.com/gnab/remark), based on a template forked from [githubtraining/slideshow-on-pages](https://github.com/githubtraining/slideshow-on-pages).
 Presenter notes are toggled during presentation with `P`, a second screen is opened with `C`.
+The extension are possible through [nutshell](https://github.com/ncase/nutshell)
-I cannot really recommend this way for making an easy, quikc presentation, but for any kind of interactivity, it is very useful.
+I cannot really recommend this way for making an easy, quick presentation, but for any kind of interactive slides, it is very useful.